ŇDonŐt You Think He Knows That?Ó

 keeping that same kind of emotion in check.

-the story of Alec (Trevor Howard), a married doctor, and contented housewife
+the story of Alec (Trevor Howard), an idealistic doctor, and

-Laura (Celia Johnson), who meet by chance one day in a train station tea room.
+Laura (Celia Johnson), a seemingly contented housewife, who meet by chance one day in a train station tea room.

 That chance encounter leads to a series of deliberate ones -- their train

-schedules happen to coincide once a week -- as Alec and Laura fall in love.
+schedules happen to coincide -- as Alec and Laura fall in love.

 Both have children as well as spouses;